Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 Political scientist Frank Decker told DW he believed history was unlikely to repeat itself.
 "Christian Lindner is damned to government," he said.

-The FDP's 2021 election campaign again focused entirely on Lindner himself- which was ridiculed by political opponents as an exaggerated one-man-show
+The FDP's 2021 campaign focused entirely on Lindner — and was ridiculed by opponents as an exaggerated one-man show

-They get autographs and are clearly excited about what the FDP stands for.
+Especially young men.
+They get their autographs, and are clearly excited about what the FDP stands for.

 No surprise, therefore, that the Free Democrats (alongside the Greens) were among the two parties that made big gains among young voters.
-For many, of course, Christian Lindner is the main attraction.
+For many, of course, Lindner is the main attraction.
 He stands for success.
 He is social media savvy.
 He is stylish.
-He's conscious of his looks and keeps fit wherever possible — mainly on a rowing machine.
+He's conscious of his looks and keeps fit wherever possible, mainly on a rowing machine.
 He has even had a hair transplant.

 For his supporters, for his fans — he is cool.

-Here is a post showing Christian Lindner and his partner on vacation — from Lindner's personal Instagram account.
+He keeps up with social media, as seen by this personal Instagram post showing Lindner and his partner on vacation.

-He used to be married to a journalist.
+Lindner was once married to a journalist.
 After that ended in divorce, he entered into another relationship with a young journalist.
 He works hard to keep his private life just that: private.
-So, many were surprised when, shortly before the election, he gave an interview to one of Germany's most popular gossip magazines, Bunte, expressing wishes to start a family soon.
+So many were surprised when, shortly before the election, he gave an interview to one of Germany's most popular gossip magazines, Bunte, expressing wishes to start a family soon.

-With regards to the new government, Christian Lindner insists that he is not necessarily interested in getting a ministry of his own.
-It is a statement that needs to be taken with a very big pinch of salt.
-He claims that he would just as happily see "one, two or three of our young men or women" at the Cabinet table.
+With regards to the new government, Lindner insists he isn't necessarily interested in getting a ministry of his own — a statement that should be taken with a very big pinch of salt.
+He claims he would just as happily see "one, two or three of our young men or women" at the Cabinet table.

 That is significant.
-After all, in the many years that Christian Lindner has been at the helm of the Free Democrats, there is one thing that he has certainly neglected: promoting women.
+After all, in the many years Lindner has been at the helm of the Free Democrats, there is one thing that he has certainly neglected: promoting women.

-In party committees, in the Bundestag, among the party grassroots — when compared to the Greens, the Social Democrats, and the Left Party, women are drastically under-represented.
+In party committees, in the Bundestag, among the party grassroots — when compared to the Greens, the Social Democrats and the Left Party, women in the FDP are drastically underrepresented.

-Party veteran Gerhart Baum does, however, credit Lindner with working hard to overcome the image of the FDP as a one-man show: "He's increasingly doing what he can to encourage young party members, men, and women.
-He's determined to dispel the impression that the FDP is a one-man party."
+Party veteran Gerhart Baum does, however, credit Lindner with working hard to overcome the image of the FDP as a one-man show.
+"He's increasingly doing what he can to encourage young party members, men and women.
+He's determined to dispel the impression that the FDP is a one-man party," he said.

-Truth be told: During the election campaign, Christian Lindner left little room for doubt on where he sees himself.
+During the election campaign, Lindner left little room for doubt on where he sees himself.
 His mantra: "I want to be finance minister."

+Green Party co-chair Robert Habeck (left) and Lindner are said to be competing for the Finance Ministry

-Political scientist Frank Decker says that is easy to understand why Christian Lindner would take such a risk: "The finance ministry is," he explains, "the most important position in the government after the chancellery."
-It has an across-the-board influence on purse strings.
+Political scientist Frank Decker said it's easy to understand why Lindner would take such a risk.
+"The Finance Ministry is the most important position in the government after the chancellery," he explained, adding that it has an across-the-board influence on the government purse strings.

 "It's also the ideal place for the FDP to deploy its specialist capacities in fields like economic and fiscal policy," he added.